jorchube/monitorets/README.md

 </p>

-Only keep the information relevant to you and disable the rest:
+Only keep the information relevant to you:

 <p align="center">
     <img src="https://github.com/jorchube/monitorets/blob/master/screenshots/configurable.png" />
 </p>

+(1) GPU monitoring is an experimental feature that may not work at all depending on your GPU vendor and drivers.